- About Us

 An Orton-Gillingham lesson is both diagnostic and prescriptive.
 It is diagnostic in the sense that the instructor continuously monitors the verbal, non-verbal, and written responses of the student in order to identify and analyze both the student’s problems and progress.
 This information is the basis of planning the next lesson.
 That lesson is prescriptive in the sense that it will contain instructional elements that focus upon the resolution of the student’s difficulties and that build upon the student’s progress noted in the previous lesson.

-The teacher presentations employ lesson formats which insure that the student approaches the learning experience understanding what is to be learned, why it is to be learned, and how it is to be learned.
+The teacher presentations employ lesson formats which ensure that the student approaches the learning experience understanding what is to be learned, why it is to be learned, and how it is to be learned.

 It uses systematic phonics, stressing the alphabetic principle in the initial stages of reading development.
 It takes advantage of the sound/symbol relationships inherent in the alphabetic system of writing.
 Spoken words are made up of individual speech sounds, and the letters of written words graphically represent those speech sounds.